Experimental Model 2 submachine gun: Design details

-The Type 2 was a blowback-operated submachine gun that fired from a closed bolt.
+The Type 2 was a blowback-operated submachine gun that fired from an open bolt.
 Much like the Type 1, the Type 2's return spring enveloped the barrel of the gun rather than behind the bolt.
-The front section of the receiver and barrel shroud would travel back with the bolt upon firing and be pushed back forward by the return spring.
+The front section of the receiver and barrel shroud would travel forward with the bolt upon firing and be pushed back by the return spring.
 The barrel stayed stationary.
 The cocking handle was not located in a slotted groove but instead took the form of a protruding tab fixed to the left side of the receiver.

 Early pre-war prototypes of the Type 2 were built with the same pneumatic buffer device seen on the Type 1, which cushioned the action of the gun and acted as a bolt delay.
-The timing of the delay could be adjusted by changing the air pressure exerted by the buffer, thus lowering or increasing the fire rate to either 500 or 600 RPM, but the examples captured after the war showcased five buffer holes as settings.
+The timing of the delay could be adjusted by changing the air pressure exerted by the buffer, thus lowering or increasing the fire rate to either 500 or 600 rounds per minute, but the examples captured after the war had five buffer holes as settings.
 This was done by turning a pressure valve located underneath the rear cap.
-The later wartime models omitted the air buffer feature in an attempt to cut the expensive production costs.
-The Type 2 typically issued with 30-round magazines, although it could also feed from the same 50-round magazines as the Type 1.
+The later wartime models omitted the air buffer feature in an attempt to cut production costs.
+The Type 2 was typically issued with 30-round magazines, although it could also use the same 50-round magazines just like the Type 1.

 Late-war examples of the Type 2 had bayonet fittings, a feature not present on the original production models.
 A spike bayonet was also designed for the gun but was not used on the production models.
 The finish of the late-war models was typically poor compared to the earlier pre-war prototypes.

+1934 Model 2A

+Version chambered in the more powerful Type 95 6.5x30mm cartridge, it weighed 7-7,5 grams and generated muzzle velocities between 550-600 m/s resulting in muzzle energy between 1058.75-1350 J.

+1942 Model 2A

+Version chambered in 8×22mm Nambu.

+Mukden Type 2

+A variant developed by Chinese communist forces using blueprints originally sent to the Mukden Arsenal in Manchukuo in 1944.
+Adapted to chamber .45 ACP instead of 8×22mm Nambu and used in the Chinese Civil War.
+It featured several superficial design changes, such as a different stock, foreend, and bolt handle design.
+However, mechanically, it was identical to the Japanese Model 2A.